cacaprog/learning-projects/biodiversity/README.md

 # Findings

-### What is the distribution of conservation status for species?
+### What is the distribution of conservation status for animals?

 Despite the lack of information for all species, we could observe:
+- 86% of animals  have not intervention
-- 80% of animals are species of concern
+- 10% of animals are species of concern
-- 10% are endangered
+- 1% are endangered
-- 6% are threatened
+- Less than 1% are threatened
-- Only 2% in recovery
+- Less than 1% are in recovery

 ### Are certain types of species more likely to be endangered?